element-hq/element-meta/web-code-style.md

         }
         ```
 25. Variables/properties which are `public static` should also be `readonly` when possible.
-26. Interface and Type properties are terminated with semicolons, not commas.
+26. Interface and type properties are terminated with semicolons, not commas.
 27. Prefer arrow formatting when declaring functions for interfaces/types:

     ```typescript